Home / World Top Cities

 Technology

 Home to many highly skilled IT specialists, Bucharest surprises visitors with its architectural diversity, making it a playground of contrasts.
-From the medieval, neoclassical, and art nouveau inspiration to the Communist-era dominant features of the buildings, Bucharest shows its historical adaptations each era it has experienced.Romania ranks fifth in the world by broadband internet speed.
+From the medieval, neoclassical, and art nouveau inspiration to the Communist-era dominant features of the buildings, Bucharest shows its historical adaptations in each era it has experienced.
+Romania ranks fifth in the world by broadband internet speed.

 Financial Times ranks Romania among Europe’s fastest-growing economies and one of the most promising European destinations for tech investors.
-Consumer prices, including rent in Bucharest are much lower than in other big cities in Western Europe, as well as commercial property, energy, and utilities.
+Consumer prices, including rent in Bucharest, are much lower than in other big cities in Western Europe, as well as commercial property, energy, and utilities.
 Bucharest also offers many advantages when it comes to company establishment procedures, particularly in terms of taxes and legal aspects.
-Consumer prices, including rent in Bucharest are much lower than in other big cities in Western Europe, as well as commercial property, energy, and utilities.
-Adobe, Intel, Microsoft, Electronic Arts and Amazon all have development offices in Romania, next to Bitdefender, a Romanian based company and the number 1 security product in the world.
+Consumer prices, including rent in Bucharest, are much lower than in other big cities in Western Europe, as well as commercial property, energy, and utilities.
+Adobe, Intel, Microsoft, Electronic Arts and Amazon all have development offices in Romania, next to Bitdefender, a Romanian-based company and the number 1 security product in the world.
 Add to this a well-developed internet infrastructure, and you’ve got every reason to start your company in this city.

 As funding is hard to find, startup founders usually target international investors.
-Romania is a big enough market to test products, although the customer behavior is different sometimes from the ones in a bigger market, and this has to be taken into consideration when launching a new product.The government is increasingly paying attention to the tech industry and tech entrepreneurs, particularly in the last few years.
-The fact that IT produces more than 6% of Romania’s GDP has raised awareness in the public administration and opened doors for support and innovation programs.
+Romania is a big enough market to test products, although the customer behaviour is different sometimes from the ones in a bigger market, and this has to be taken into consideration when launching a new product.
+The government is increasingly paying attention to the tech industry and tech entrepreneurs, particularly in the last few years.
+The fact that IT produces more than 6% of Romania’s GDP has raised awareness in public administration and opened doors for support and innovation programs.
 There is still a long way to go in assuring good implementation, but the good thing is that there is a lot of proactivity and effervescence among the local actors, adding to the administrative pressure to improve things in this respect.

 Social Wellness and Human Resources

 As per the 2011 census, 1,883,425 inhabitants lived within the city limits, a decrease from the figure recorded at the 2002 census This decrease is due to low natural increase, but also to a shift in population from the city itself to its smaller satellite towns such as Voluntari, Buftea, and Otopeni.
-In a study published by the United Nations, Bucharest placed 19th in among 28 cities that recorded sharp declines in population from 1990 to the mid-2010s.
-In particular, the population fell by 3.77%.The city's population, according to the 2002 census, was 1,926,334 inhabitants, or 8.9% of the total population of Romania.
+In a study published by the United Nations, Bucharest placed 19th among 28 cities that recorded sharp declines in population from 1990 to the mid-2010s.
+In particular, the population fell by 3.77%.
+The city's population, according to the 2002 census, was 1,926,334 inhabitants, or 8.9% of the total population of Romania.
 A significant number of people commute to the city every day, mostly from the surrounding Ilfov County, but official statistics regarding their numbers do not exist.

-Bucharest's population experienced two phases of rapid growth, the first beginning in the late 19th century when the city was consolidated as the national capital and lasting until the Second World War, and the second during the Ceaușescu years , when a massive urbanization campaign was launched and many people migrated from rural areas to the capital.
+Bucharest's population experienced two phases of rapid growth, the first beginning in the late 19th century when the city was consolidated as the national capital and lasting until the Second World War, and the second during the Ceaușescu years, when a massive urbanisation campaign was launched and many people migrated from rural areas to the capital.
 Other significant ethnic groups are Romani, Hungarians, Turks, Jews, Germans, Chinese, Russians, Ukrainians and Italians.
-A relatively small number of Bucharesters are also the Greeks, Armenians, Bulgarians, French, Arabs, Africans , Vietnamese, Filipinos, Nepalis, Sri Lankans and the Indians.
+A relatively small number of Bucharesters are also the Greeks, Armenians, Bulgarians, French, Arabs, Africans, Vietnamese, Filipinos, Nepalis, Sri Lankans and the Indians.
 226,943 people did not declare their ethnicity.
 In terms of religious affiliation, 96.1% of the population is Romanian Orthodox, 1.2% is Roman Catholic, 0.5% is Muslim, and 0.4% is Romanian Greek Catholic.
 Despite this, only 18% of the population, of any religion, attends a place of worship once a week or more.

 The life expectancy of residents of Bucharest in 2015 was 77.8 years old, which is 2.4 years above the national average.